Passive House Design(Last Updated On: October 31, 2019)

 Passive House Design incorporates principles of efficiency to reduce energy needs for heating and cooling.
 The main focus is on insulation, air tight construction, high quality windows, energy recovery, and solar heat management.
-Passive House can be applied to single family homes and large buildings.
+Passive House Design can be applied to anything from single family homes to large multifamily buildings.

 - Continuous Insulation / High Quality Insulation